 Taylor has earned their reputation, and this guitar is another sterling example.
 If you don’t mind dishing out a bit more cash, you’ll be very pleased with the tone and sound of this instrument.

 Bottom line – The Baby Taylor BT-1 delivers a phenomenal sound, long term durability, all of which comes at 3/4’s the size of a regular acoustic guitar.
-If you are looking for something super lightweight – look elsewhere.
+If you are looking for an ultralight travel guitar – look elsewhere.
 But if quality is your number one concern, you may have found the travel guitar of your dreams.

 Best Travel Electric Guitar #1Traveler Guitar Ultra-Light Electric Travel Guitar